yuelinwen/ConcordiaBookModule/README.md

 ConcordiaBook is a web/mobile application for students to trade textbooks they no longer use for textbooks they need.
 This web application built with [Django](https://www.djangoproject.com/).

+Please use command `pip install -r requirements.txt` under /myproject to install all required dependencies before start this project.

 ## 🛠️ Tech Stack

 - Python 3.10+